opensearch-project/documentation-website/_security-analytics/sec-analytics-config/detectors-config.md

 The field mapping step matches field names from the rule with field names from the log index being used to provide data.
 Creating field mappings allows the system to accurately pass event data from the log to the detector and then use the data to trigger alerts.

 The data source (log index), log type, and detection rules specified in the first step determine which fields are available for mapping.
-For example, when "Windows logs" is selected as the log type, this parameter along with the specific detection rules determine the list of rule field names available for the mapping.
+For example, when "Windows logs" is selected as the log type, this parameter, along with the specific detection rules, determines the list of rule field names available for the mapping.
 Similarly, the selected data source (log index) determines the list of log field names that are available for the mapping.

 #### A note on field names

 The field mapping process requires that you are familiar with the field names in the log index and have an understanding of the data contained in those fields.
 If you have an understanding of the log fields in the index, the mapping is typically a simple and straightforward process.

-Security Analytics takes advantage of pre-packaged Sigma rules for security event detection.
+Security Analytics takes advantage of prepackaged Sigma rules for security event detection.
 Therefore, the rule field names are derived from a Sigma rule field standard.
 To make them easier to identify, however, we create aliases for the Sigma rule fields based on the open source Elastic Common Schema (ECS) specification.
 These alias rule field names are the field names used in these steps.

 Although the ECS rule field names are largely self explanatory, you can find pre-defined mappings of the Sigma rule field names with ECS rule field names, for all supported log types, in the GitHub Security Analytics repository.
 First navigate to the [OSMappings](https://github.com/opensearch-project/security-analytics/tree/main/src/main/resources/OSMapping) folder, select the folder named for the log type, and open the `fieldmappings.yml` file.
 For example, to see the Sigma rule fields that correspond to ECS rule fields for the Windows log type, open the [fieldmappings.yml file](https://github.com/opensearch-project/security-analytics/blob/main/src/main/resources/OSMapping/windows/fieldmappings.yml) in the **windows** folder.

 ### Pending field mappings

-Once you navigate to the Configure field mapping page, the system attempts to automatically map fields between the two sources.
+Once you navigate to the **Configure field mapping** page, the system attempts to automatically map fields between the two sources.
 Those field names that are not automatically mapped appear in the **Pending field mapping** table.
-In this table you can manually map rule fields to log fields.
+In this table you can manually map rule fields to log fields, as shown in the following image.
 <br><img src="{{site.url}}{{site.baseurl}}/images/Security/pending-mappings.png" alt="Field mapping example for pending mappings" width="85%">

 * The Rule field name column lists field names based on all of the pre-packaged rules associated with the selected log type.